 Learn how to configure and run NVIDIA NVENC accelerated encoding on Amazon EC2 using a g2.2xlarge instance type.
-We currently don't provide a pre-built Amazon Machine Image (AMI) that works on this instance type.
-However, you can install Wowza Streaming Engine™ software on this instance type to get NVENC accelerated encoding.
+Wowza doesn't provide a pre-built AMI that works on this instance type.
+However, you can install Wowza Streaming Engine™ media server software on this instance type to get NVENC accelerated encoding.

 Configuring the software

 - Select an HVM (G2) EBS-Backed 64-bit AMI ID from the list of Amazon Linux AMI IDs to launch a G2 instance.

 - When the instance is running, open an SSH session to the instance.
 For details, see Manage the instance through SSH in the Wowza Streaming Engine for Amazon EC2 User's Guide.